Yiingussey/Yiingussey.github.io/README.md

     <script>
         let quizIndex = 0;
-        const quizData = [
+        let score = 0;  // To track the number of correct answers const quizData = [
             { question: "What is our anniversary date?", options: ["Jan 14", "Feb 13", "March 14"], answer: "Feb 13" },
             { question: "What is my favorite thing about you?", options: ["boobs", "Thighs", "personality", "Humor", "ass"], answer: "Thighs" },